stepkos/reservation-app/README.md

 **Features**
 - User can see here his/hers upcoming visits in dental office in form of compact cards with necessary data
 - On the right there is compact calendar.
-On it there are marked visits
+On it there are marked upcoming visits
 - Log out button

 <br/>